-The Fund may invest in bonds rated BB+ or below by Standard & Poor's Rating Group ("S&P Global Ratings") or Ba1 or below by Moody's Investors Service, Inc. ("Moody's") or comparable rated and unrated securities.
-These bonds are commonly known as "junk bonds," are non-investment grade and are considered speculative.
-The Clean Energy Income Fund may invest up to 20% of its net assets in non-investment grade securities.
+The Funds may invest in bonds rated BB+ or below by S&P Global Ratings or Ba1 or below by Moody's Investors Service, Inc. ("Moody's") or comparable rated and unrated securities.
+These bonds are commonly referred to as "junk bonds," are non-investment grade, and are considered speculative.
 The ability of issuers of high yield securities to make principal and interest payments may be questionable because such issuers are often less creditworthy or are highly leveraged and are generally less able than more established or less leveraged entities to make scheduled payments of principal and interest.
 High yield securities are also issued by governmental issuers that may have difficulty in making all scheduled interest and principal payments.
 In some cases, high yield securities may be highly speculative, have poor prospects for reaching investment grade standing and be in default.
-As a result, investment in such bonds will entail greater risks than those associated with investments in investment grade bonds (i.e., bonds rated AAA, AA, A or BBB by Standard and Poor's or Aaa, Aa, A or Baa by Moody's).
-Analysis of the creditworthiness of issuers of high yield securities may be more complex than for issuers of higher quality debt securities, and the ability of the Fund to achieve its investment objective may, to the extent of its investments in high yield securities, be more dependent upon such creditworthiness analysis than would be the case if the Fund were investing in higher quality securities.
-See Appendix A for a description of the corporate bond and preferred stock ratings by Standard and Poor's, Moody's, Fitch Ratings, Inc. ("Fitch") and DBRS, Inc.
+As a result, investment in such bonds will entail greater risks than those associated with investments in investment grade bonds (i.e., bonds rated AAA, AA, A or BBB by S&P Global Ratings or Aaa, Aa, A or Baa by Moody's).
+Analysis of the creditworthiness of issuers of high yield securities may be more complex than for issuers of higher quality debt securities, and the ability of a Fund to achieve its investment objective may, to the extent of its investments in high yield securities, be more dependent upon such creditworthiness analysis than would be the case if the Fund were investing in higher quality securities.
+See Appendix A for a description of the corporate bond and preferred stock ratings by S&P Global Ratings, Moody's, Fitch Ratings, Inc. ("Fitch") and DBRS, Inc.

 The market values of high yield securities tend to reflect individual corporate or municipal developments to a greater extent than do those of higher rated securities, which react primarily to fluctuations in the general level of interest rates.
 Issuers of high yield securities that are highly leveraged may not be able to make use of more traditional methods of financing.
 Their ability to service debt obligations may be more adversely affected by economic downturns or their inability to meet specific projected business forecasts than would be the case for issuers of higher-rated securities.
 Negative publicity about the junk bond market and investor perceptions regarding lower-rated securities, whether or not based on fundamental analysis, may depress the prices for such high yield securities.
 In the lower quality segments of the fixed income securities market, changes in perceptions of issuers' creditworthiness tend to occur more frequently and in a more pronounced manner than do changes in higher quality segments of the fixed income securities market, resulting in greater yield and price volatility.
 Another factor which causes fluctuations in the prices of high yield securities is the supply and demand for similarly rated securities.
 In addition, the prices of investments fluctuate in response to the general level of interest rates.
-Fluctuations in the prices of portfolio securities subsequent to their acquisition will not affect cash income from such securities but will be reflected in the NAV of the Fund.
+Fluctuations in the prices of portfolio securities subsequent to their acquisition will not affect cash income from such securities but will be reflected in the NAV of a Fund.